cakephp/authentication/docs/en/authenticators.rst

 The ``jwt.key`` file is the private key and should be kept safe.
 The ``jwt.pem`` file is the public key.
-This file should be used when you need to verify tokens from external applications, eg: mobile apps.
+This file should be used when you need to verify tokens created by external applications, eg: mobile apps.

 The following example allows you to identify the user based on the ``sub`` (subject) of the token by using ``JwtSubject`` identifier, and configures the ``Authenticator`` to use public key